mhrons/mhrons.github.io/docs/pv_log.md

  The system consists of 2 units:

 1. external console carrying 4 reference PV panels mounted at different angles, and temperature sensors of PV panels,
-2. internal measurement unit, serving as MPPT controller, battery charger, heat sink, A/D converter, and data logger.
+2. internal measurement unit serving as a MPPT controller, battery charger, heat sink, A/D converter, and data logger.

 ## System features